Xcraft-Inc/xcraft-core-stones/README.md

 }
 ```

-It's still possible to define them in JSdoc.
+It's still possible to define them in JSDoc.

 ```js
 /**